xmavv/WEATHER_APP/README.md

 ## Hi! 😛

-Thanks for checking out my first project
+Thanks for checking out my first project!
-I made this project because of curiosity, if I am able to do such one Recently I saw some design of weather cards, and I wanted to do such design on my own, then I thought it also would be nice to code something like this, and there it is!
+I made this project because of curiosity, if I am able to do such one Recently I saw some design of weather cards, and I wanted to do such design on my own, then I thought it also would be nice to code something like this, and there it is
+I think my project is an unique weather app (in terms of design), hope You like it!

 ## Problems and bugs